 Offline grading worksheet: If selected, the instructor will be able to download a grading worksheet to fill out offline and then upload back to the assignment later.

 Feedback files: Allows the instructor to upload files such as marked up student submissions or other documents when grading.
 Creates a feedback files column in the grading table.

 Feedback PoodLL: Selecting will allow you to use the PoodLL voice, video recorder, or whiteboard to provide feedback to the student.
 For more information on this feature see Using PoodLL Audio, Video & Whiteboard Feedback in the faculty guides.

 Require students to click submit button: If Yes, students can upload draft versions until they click a Submit button to declare their submission as final.
 If No, students can make changes until assignment due date or until the instructor uses locks the submission in the assignment grading table.

 Require students accept submission statement: If enabled, students click to accept the following before submitting:

 Attempts reopened: Default is "Never", however; an instructor can set this to “Manually” and reopen it themselves for the student to resubmit.
 If set to "automatically until pass" the student must then keep resubmitting until they get a passing grade.
 The Maximum attempts setting can limit the number of resubmissions even if a passing grade is not achieved.

 Students submit in groups: A "Yes" setting allows students to submit to the assignment as a group, like a group report.
 When grading, the instructor can assign a common grade and feedback to the entire group, or elect to give individual grades.

 Require all group members submit: Only enabled if "Require students click submit button" was selected in Submission Settings.
-Yes requires all group members to click submit button for assignment to be recorded as submitted.
+Yes requires all group members to click ont he assignment, then click the submit button for assignment to be recorded as submitted.